St Nicholas' Church, Tuxford: The White Chapel

 To the north of the Chancel is the mortuary chapel of the Whites of Tuxford and Wallingwells.
-The fine alabaster tomb to Sir John White, Knt.
-(1558-1625) and his wife Agnes Cecil (sister of Queen Elizabeth I's Lord Treasurer, Lord Burghley) is situated within the chapel.
+The fine alabaster tomb to Sir John White (1558–1625) and his wife Agnes Cecil (sister of Queen Elizabeth I's Lord Treasurer, Lord Burghley) is situated within the chapel.

 Within the chapel is also a memorial tablet to Captain Charles Lawrence White (the youngest brother of Sir Thomas White, 1st Baronet), who died in the Siege of Bayonne in 1814.
 The tablet depicts the martyrdom of St. Lawrence on the gridiron.

-Below the chapel is the burial vault wherein rest members of the White family, including Sir Thomas White, 1st Baronet and his heir, Sir Thomas White, 2nd Baronet.
+Below the chapel is the burial vault wherein rest members of the White family, including Sir Thomas White, 1st Baronet, and his heir, Sir Thomas White, 2nd Baronet.
 A second, earlier, burial vault is to be found below the Chancel.
 This vault contains the remains of members of the Stanhope family of Rampton, as well as earlier generations of the Whites.

 On the walls of the chapel can be found two stunningly painted funerary hatchments.
-The first depicts the conjugal arms of Sir Thomas White, 1st Bt. whilst the second hatchment shows the full achievement of arms of Sir Thomas White, 2nd Bt.
+The first depicts the conjugal arms of Sir Thomas White, 1st Baronet, whilst the second hatchment shows the full achievement of arms of Sir Thomas White, 2nd Baronet.

 The last head of the White family to live primarily at Tuxford Manor, Thomas White, is buried beneath the High Altar of the church.